Maddalena de' Medici (1473–1528)

-In 1488 she bought a thermal bath resort in Stigliano.
+In 1488, she bought a thermal bath resort in Stigliano.
 She had it renovated into a profitable resort.

 Maddalena lived in Rome after the election of her brother Giovanni as Pope Leo X in 1513.
 Shortly after his election, Pope Leo made her son Innocenzo a Cardinal.
 Maddalena received Roman citizenship and a pension from her brother in 1515.
 She worked to get all of her children married to noble families.
 She continued in her role of patron, negotiating with Pope Leo and her nephew, Lorenzo to get clients protection, funds, and release from prison and exile.
 She died in Rome, and was buried in St. Peter's Basilica by order of her cousin, Pope Clement VII.

-Issue
+Children

-Franceschetto and Maddalena had eight children:
+Franceschetto and Maddalena had eight children, three sons and five daughters: